 Science laboratory (Graded separately and is weighted as less than a half-year/semester)

 The Admissions Committee will use ONLY your cumulative GPA in assessment of your application.
-(This will apply to the 2022-2023 admissions cycle)

 The cumulative GPA calculation includes ALL full-time, part-time, summer, or supplemental courses taken at undergraduate university level except those taken on foreign exchange and graduate studies, with all years treated equally.
 Courses and grades must appear on your university undergraduate transcript(s) to be included in the GPA calculation.
 This calculation includes all courses, regardless of first or second degree or year of study in an unclassified program.